paulocode/picostation/README.md

 ### Notes
 - For the moment, Game/app loading is not consistent, you'll need to try several times
-- If using an out of region bin/cue, you may need to use freepsxboot to bypass the region check
+- If using an out of region multi-track bin/cue, you may need to use freepsxboot to bypass the region check

 ### Links
 - PCB: https://github.com/paulocode/picostation_pcb